gempy-project/gempy/README.md

 Extensive documentation for *GemPy* is hosted at [gempy.readthedocs.io](http://gempy.readthedocs.io/), explaining its capabilities, [the theory behind it](http://gempy.readthedocs.io/Kriging.html) and providing detailed [tutorials](http://gempy.readthedocs.io/tutorial.html) on how to use it.

 ## References

+* de la Varga, M., Schaaf, A., & Wellmann, F. GemPy 1.0: open-source stochastic geological modeling and inversion.
 * Calcagno, P., Chilès, J. P., Courrioux, G., & Guillen, A. (2008).
 Geological modelling from field data and geological knowledge: Part I. Modelling method coupling 3D potential-field interpolation and geological rules.
 Physics of the Earth and Planetary Interiors, 171(1-4), 147-157.
 * Lajaunie, C., Courrioux, G., & Manuel, L. (1997).
 Foliation fields and 3D cartography in geology: principles of a method based on potential interpolation.
 Mathematical Geology, 29(4), 571-584.